Afraid of arrest, Assam’s pregnant teens skip hospitals, turn to home births and abortion pills

 Local doctors and community health workers Scroll interviewed painted a grim picture.

-A community health officer in charge of a community health centre in rural Barpeta, with a record of a high incidence of teenage pregnancies, said they had stopped registering fresh teenage pregnancies.
-“Three underage pregnant women had come to register their name but we sent them back,” they said, citing “lack of instructions from our higher officials on whether we should keep registering teenage pregnancies”.
+An officer in charge of a community health centre in rural Barpeta, with a record of a high incidence of teenage pregnancies, said they had stopped registering fresh teenage pregnancies.
+“Three underage pregnant women had come to register their name but we sent them back,” the officer said, citing “lack of instructions from our higher officials on whether we should keep registering teenage pregnancies”.

-They added, “Secondly if we register their names, their data will be revealed which may lead to their arrest as well.
+The officer added, “Secondly if we register their names, their data will be revealed which may lead to their arrest as well.
 Later, they will blame us.”

 ASHA workers lament